Yin Xu

 Photo by Els Slots.

-Yin Xu comprises an archaeological site that represents the golden age of early Chinese culture, crafts and sciences.
+Yin Xu is an archaeological site representing the golden age of early Chinese culture, crafts and sciences.

 Map of Yin Xu